ormiret/software_stories/volunteer_system_user_stories.md

       - At any time during event
       - In specified time windows

+* See the terms and conditions / data use / privacy policy
+    - Confirming:
+      - agreement to these terms
+      - awareness it may be updated at any time and it's my responsibility to check

 * View all roles
     - Change which I'm interested in doing